domvwt/msc-thesis/thesis/thesis.md

 ### GraphSAGE

-The GraphSAGE model proposed by @hamiltonInductiveRepresentationLearning2018 is a node embedding framework that uses both node attributes and the attributes of neighbouring nodes to generate node representations.
-During training, the model learns how to aggregate information from the neighbourhood of each node and combines this with the node's own features to produce a learned representation.
+The GraphSAGE framework proposed by @hamiltonInductiveRepresentationLearning2018 is a node embedding technique that aggregates node attributes and the attributes of neighbouring nodes to generate node representations.
+The embedding function is learned through the efficient sampling of each node’s local neighbourhood, resulting in a low-dimensional vector embedding that can generalise to unseen data.

-The aggregation architecture can be any symmetric function, such as the mean or sum, or a more complex function, such as a neural network, that can operate on an ordered set of node features.
+The aggregation function can be any symmetric function, such as the mean or sum, or an arbitrarily complex function, such as a neural network, that can operate on an ordered set of node features.
 For supervised learning tasks, the parameters of the aggregation function are learned via backpropagation.

 Edge attributes are not used in the GraphSAGE model and are therefore ignored during training.